Money of Kievan Rus': Cowry coin

 And one more find attracted the attention of scientists: Cypraea's shell - the cowry coin.
 These beautiful porcelain shells were mined only around the Maldives and Laccadives in the Indian Ocean.
 From ancient times they were exported to India, from where they spread throughout the world.
 Shells have been used for thousands of years in Africa and Asia as small money.
 In Russia, cowry has been known under the name of "snake heads".
 In Russian trade in Siberia, they retained their product value until the 19th century.

+Legacy

+In the mid-14th century – about 100 years after the end of Kievan Rus' in 1240 – in the Novgorod Republic and the Principality of Moscow, the Kievan grivna was gradually replaced by the ruble as the highest token of exchange.